pydatasci-repos/pydatasci/README.md

 > The `size_test` and `size_validation` parameters are provided to expedite splitting samples:
 > - If you leave `size_test=None`, it will default to `0.30` when a Label is provided.
 > - You cannot specify `size_validation` without also specifying `size_test`.
+> If you want more control over stratification of continuous features, then you can specify the number of `continuous_bin_count` for grouping.

 Again, read a Splitset into memory with `to_pandas()` and `to_numpy()` methods.
 Note: this will return a `dict` of either data frames or arrays.